Three top digital PR tips from our Head of Digital PR, Olivia Wiltshire

 Make sure your data strategy is catering for your business objectives and adjust if needed.

 2. Do more with your first party data – quantitative and qualitative

 Whether it’s product reviews, inbound emails, or site search records, we all have a wealth of qualitative data at our disposal, but we often neglect it in favour of cold, hard quants.

-If you’re lucky enough to have a particularly large qualitative data set, you could get the toys out and try your hand at some Natural Language Processing to earn your Machine Learning badge.
+If you’re lucky enough to have a particularly large qualitative data set, as well as the tried and tested UX methodology you could get the Data Science toys out and try your hand at some Natural Language Processing to earn your Machine Learning badge.